gapdays/gapdays2017-spring/index.md

 ## Registering and stay

-The workshop will take place at the University of Siegen.
+The workshop will take place at the {{ site.location }}.
 Information about the exact location and accommodation options can be found on [the location page]({{ site.baseurl }}/location).